MemFusionMap: Working Memory Fusion for Online Vectorized HD Map Construction: Supplementary Experiments

 As shown in \cref{fig:supp_qualitative1}, StreamMapNet generates false predictions in frames $t-1$ and $t$, highlighted by {magenta} boxes.
 It is surprising that the StreamMapNet model struggles with the highlighted region, given the good visibility from the input images at these frames.
 Upon back-tracing the history frames, we find that a bus quickly passes through the highlighted region, causing significant occlusion.
 Although false predictions do not occur in frames $t-3$ and $t-2$ due to temporal fusion, the challenging occlusion begins to introduce errors in the memory updates.
 As these errors accumulate, future frames (i.e., $t-1$ and $t$) suffer from corrupted memory features, leading to false predictions that could significantly harm downstream planning tasks.
 In contrast, MemFusionMap maintains a working memory fusion module and has access to features from the past $4$ frames, allowing it to access frame $t-4$, which provides good visibility of the highlighted region for frames $t-1$ and $t$.

 A similar pattern is observed in \cref{fig:supp_qualitative2}.
 A pedestrian crossing missed by StreamMapNet is highlighted with {magenta} boxes in frames $t-1$ and $t$.
-Examining frames from $t-4$ to $t$, we find that most of the highlighted pedestrian crossing is consistently occluded by moving vehicles in the front camera, with only a small portion of it being intermittently visible.
+Examining frames from $t-4$ to $t$, we find that most of the highlighted region is consistently occluded by moving vehicles in the front camera, with only a small portion of it being intermittently visible.
 This complex scene with severe occlusion significantly challenges the model's temporal reasoning capability.
-This comparison validates the improved temporal reasoning capability of MemFusionMap, as it withstands the severe occlusion and consistently predicts the pedestrian crossing in the front, which is crucial for ensuring safe navigation.
+This comparison validates the improved temporal reasoning capability of MemFusionMap, as it withstands the severe occlusion and consistently predicts the pedestrian crossing in the front, which is crucial to ensure safe navigation.